VLOOKUP Function Examples in Excel

 This can be used from only columns Left to Right only.
 The Vice Versa is not possible for this function (Also, see VLOOKUP to the Left)

-- When the range_lookup is removed, the VLOOKUP function will use as an exact match if exist, but generally, it uses a non-exact match.
+- When the range_lookup is removed, the VLOOKUP function will use as an exact match if it exists, but generally, it uses a non-exact match.

 - We cannot use user-defined arguments in the function.